CRIME

 Feds seek death penalty against man who killed NMSP officer

-US Attorney's Office for South Carolina files notice against Jaremy Smith in homicide of EMS worker
+US Attorney's Office for South Carolina files notice against Jaremy Smith in death of EMS worker

 Jaremy Smith

-The federal government is seeking the death penalty against a man convicted of fatally shooting a New Mexico State Police officer and accused of killing a South Carolina first responder in 2024.
+The federal government is seeking the death penalty against a man accused of killing a South Carolina first responder before fatally shooting a New Mexico State Police officer in 2024.

 Smith is charged with kidnapping resulting in death, carjacking resulting in death, using a firearm during a crime of violence in a manner to constitute murder, possession of stolen firearms and being a felon in possession of firearms in the March 2024 killing of 52-year-old emergency medical services worker Phonesia Machado-Fore.

-Wheeler said Smith is likely in a South Carolina jail awaiting his Thursday arraignment, she said.
+Wheeler said Smith is likely in a South Carolina jail awaiting his Thursday arraignment.

 Phonesia Machado-Fore

-Smith then drove Machado-Fore's car back to her home, where he stole several firearms that he later sold and drove to New Mexico, where, two days later, he gunned down New Mexico State Police officer Justin Hare, 35, after Hare stopped to help fix Smith's flat tire on Interstate 40, west of Tucumcari.
+Smith then allegedly drove Machado-Fore's car back to her home, where he stole several firearms that he later sold.
+Authorities said he then drove to New Mexico, where, two days later, he gunned down New Mexico State Police officer Justin Hare, 35, after Hare stopped to help fix his flat tire on Interstate 40, west of Tucumcari.

 In March 2024, Smith was charged in the South Carolina case.
-In 2025, he pleaded guilty to killing Hare and was sentenced to life in prison.
+In 2025, he pleaded guilty in New Mexico to killing Hare and was sentenced to life in prison.

 Gregory R.C.
 Hasman is a general assignment reporter and the Road Warrior.
 He can be reached at ghasman@abqjournal.com or 505-823-3820.